hitoshinagano/Airbnb/README.md

 Available for download at:
 https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/data

-Competition rules do not allow sharing datasets
+Competition rules do not allow dataset sharing.

 # How to run
 At working directory create one directory named input and place all data files in there.